Brother-x86/malleable-rust-loader/README.md

 export LITCRYPT_ENCRYPT_KEY=$(tr -dc A-Za-z0-9 </dev/urandom | head -c $lit; echo)
 ```

+You should also add a winrust alias to use it easily.

 ### debug logs

 If you want to use the log/debug option, you should set global env variable for system and user in the Windows host: